scalar-labs/scalardb/docs/api-guide.md

         .build();
 ```

+{% capture notice--info %}
+**Note**

-Note that if you are certain that a record you are trying to mutate does not exist, you should not enable implicit pre-read for the `Put` operation for better performance.
+If you are certain that a record you are trying to mutate does not exist, you should not enable implicit pre-read for the `Put` operation for better performance.
 For example, if you load initial data, you should not enable implicit pre-read.
 A `Put` operation without implicit pre-read is faster than `Put` operation with implicit pre-read because the operation skips an unnecessary read.
+{% endcapture %}

+<div class="notice--info">{{ notice--info | markdownify }}</div>

 #### `Delete` operation